 The Salem Witch Trials of 1692 left 19 people dead, a town in panic and a world in shock.
 For this reason, the historic harbor town will forever be known as Witch City.
 Fans of the macabre can see inside The Witch House of Judge Jonathan Corwin, one of the judges for the trials.
 Small dogs can be carried through the five rooms inside the eerie home.
-If the house leaves a bad taste in your mouth, take a break from the grisly goings on at Village Tavern Grill & Oyster Bar.
+If the house leaves a bad taste in your mouth, take a break from the grisly goings on at Village Tavern.
 This much-loved eatery brings you back to modern times with a scratch menu designed for dogs.
-Find out more about the trials and the city’s other spectres with Salem Ghost Tours.
+Find out more about the trials and the city’s other specters with Salem Ghost Tours.

 No list of haunted cities would be complete without a visit to New Orleans.
 Pirates, yellow fever victims and The Queen of Voodoo are just some of the locals who are said to have stuck around in The Big Easy long after their bodies were placed in the ground.
 The historic French Quarter is a good place to start any trip to NOLA, as it’s the most haunted part of the city.
-Sample some of the city’s legendary cajun cuisine at Herbsaint, before enjoying a chilling dessert of your own fingernails on a 90-minute walk with Ghost City Tours.
+Grab dinner on the patio of Pat O’Briens where it’s been reported the piano will occasionally play a single note with no player in sight.
+Then enjoy a chilling dessert of your own fingernails on a 90-minute walk with Ghost City Tours.

 Stay in one of the South’s most loved pet-friendly hotels, Hotel Monteleone.
 Canine guests are gifted Monte’s Pet Package at check-in, which includes a paw-print doggy mat, monogrammed food and water bowls, gourmet treats, waste bags and a chew toy.